QRFlow

 Business Card QR Code

 Create a business card QR code (vCard) so people can save your contact details instantly.
-Also searched as a QR business card or digital business card QR code (plus visiting card / name card QR code in some regions).
+Also searched as a QR code business card, QR business card, business card QR code generator, QR code generator for business card, visiting card QR code, or name card QR code.

 vCard QR Code